Professor Helen King

 When I arrived at the OU, I was interested to find that my predecessor Professor Lorna Hardwick had attended the same secondary school; we wrote about our experiences of being taught about the ancient world in From Sutton High School to the Open University.

-I am Visiting Professor at the Peninsula Medical School in Truro, where I teach an SSU module on the history of dissection.
+I am Visiting Professor at the Peninsula Medical School in Truro, where I teach a fourth-year SSU module on the history of dissection.
 I greatly enjoy the interchange with 'real' medical students, helping them to develop a historical perspective to their practice.
 My topic is particularly relevant because human dissection does not form part of the curriculum there.
 I also work with the De Partu history of childbirth network.

 Impact and engagement